w3bdesign/nav-jobs/README.md

 ## Features

 -   React with Typescript
 -   Typography and colors used by NAV
+-   NAV frontend library implemented with multiple components like Pagination and Button
+-   State management with Typescript typings
+-   Responsive design

 ## Requirements